Everett's Watercolors

 Art became a passion after retirement from 26 years as a Lcol in the U. S. Marine Corps.
 An MS in Engineering also transmitted itself into some of his artwork.
 Self-study of art, color and techniques was the beginning of a wonderful new adventure, leading to workshops with International Master Artist, Tom Lynch.
 Thus, light, color, and impressionism in watercolor are an integral part of Everett’s artwork, and the study with Mr. Lynch continues through numerous workshops and travels across the United States.

-Everett realized his love of teaching after being an instructor at his Alma Mater, the United States Naval Academy, and continues to teach courses and workshops in a classroom setting, as well as Plein Air or outdoor painting in Northwest River Park and local areas.
+Everett realized his love of teaching after being an instructor at his Alma Mater, the United States Naval Academy, and continues to teach courses and workshops in a classroom setting, as well as Plein Air (painting outdoors) in local areas.
+Everett’s Watercolors art supply business evolved from making the fine art supplies he uses available to the students.

-His wall mural of the "Buddy" Bagley Stage is displayed at the Bank of Hampton Roads in Great Bridge as Public Art.
+Chesapeake Parks and Recreation, and individual commissioned paintings.
+A wall mural of the "Buddy" Bagley Stage is displayed at the Bank of Hampton Roads in Great Bridge as Public Art.

 Everett Cossaboon feels that “Every painting tells a story, and for each of us that story is an individual interpretation, with the result that everyone leaves the painting with a feeling and is touched in some way by the artist’s creation.“

-Copyright 2010 Everett's Watercolors.
+Copyright 2004 Everett's Watercolors.
 All rights reserved.